guardianproject/haven/README.md

 or add this repository manually in F-Droid's Settings->Repositories: [https://guardianproject.github.io/haven-nightly/fdroid/repo/](https://guardianproject.github.io/haven-nightly/fdroid/repo/)

-* Grab the APK files from the [Github releases page](https://github.com/guardianproject/haven/releases)
+* Grab the APK files from the [GitHub releases page](https://github.com/guardianproject/haven/releases)

 You can, of course, build the app yourself, from source.